7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ### Calculating thumbprint

-Early in this document, we said the thumbprint is not specified in certificate and will be calculated every time you open the *Digital Signatures* dialog.
-But how?

-Thumbprint of a certificate is specified by calculating SHA1 (or in less common cases MD5) hash of bytes array of `Certificate` field. (i.e start from offset *0x8D* to offset *0x68F* for the first certificate and from offset *0x690* to offset *0xE0D* for the second certificate which we did not cover here)
+Earlier, we mentioned that the thumbprint is not stored directly in the certificate but is computed each time you open the *Digital Signatures* dialog.
+To generate the thumbprint, we calculate the SHA-1 (or occasionally MD5) hash of the `Certificate` field byte array, spanning the relevant offsets. (i.e start from offset `0x8D` to offset `0x68F` for the first certificate and from offset `0x690` to offset `0xE0D` for the second certificate which we did not cover here)

-For example for the first certificate we have the following hex sequence:
+In our example, the first certificate's hex sequence is as follows:

 `308205FF308203E7...17F9D1043853C4`

-The result of calculating the SHA1 hash of the sequence is `2485a7afa98e178cb8f30c9838346b514aea4769`.
-Exactly equivalent to what you've seen before in *Digital Signatures* tab:
+When we compute the SHA-1 hash for this sequence, we get `2485a7afa98e178cb8f30c9838346b514aea4769`, which matches what is displayed in the Digital Signatures tab:

 ![Thumbprint Details](Images/ThumbprintDetails.JPG)

 ## crls

-It is another *OPTIONAL* tag of *SignedData* which starts with byte *0xA1* indicates *[1] IMPLICIT*.
-The bytes at offset *0xE0E* is *0x31*.
-So, this field does not exist.
+This field in SignedData is *OPTIONAL*, marked by the byte `0xA1` indicating *[1] IMPLICIT*.
+Here, the byte at offset `0xE0E` is `0x31`, meaning this field does not exist.

 ## signerInfos